What is the GSMA Mobile Innovation Hub?

 The Mobile Innovation Hub in Tunisia has launched an acceleration programme ‘Platforms for Tomorrow‘.
 The programme will support innovators, from different sectors in Tunisia, that champion the platform economy business model.
-Learn more about the programme and apply here.
+Learn more about the programme here.

 The GSMA Mobile Innovation Hub – Indonesia